-1. The RFA, accompanying documents, and all questions and answers will be posted on the OhioMHAS website at: <https://mha.ohio.gov/supporting-providers/apply-for-funding/funding-opportunities> 2.
-All questions must be submitted electronically no later than December 20, 2024, by 3 p.m.
-EDT, to OhioMHAS at: bipartisanssafercommunityactrfi@mha.ohio.gov 3.
-The FAQ mailbox will close one week prior to the application due date.
-No questions will be answered after the deadline.
+1. The RFA and any accompanying documents will be posted on the OhioMHAS website at: <https://mha.ohio.gov/supporting-providers/apply-for-funding/funding-opportunities> 2.
+All questions must be submitted electronically no later than 8/29/2025, by 3 p.m.
+EDT, to OhioMHAS at: [bipartisansasafercommunityactrfi@mha.ohio.gov](mailto:bipartisansasafercommunityactrfi@mha.ohio.gov) 3.
 You may NOT contact any OhioMHAS staff member directly with questions regarding this RFA.
 Contacting staff directly with questions could result in disqualification of an application.
-4. Responses to all questions (FAQ) will be posted to the OhioMHAS website at <https://mha.ohio.gov/supporting-providers/apply-for-funding/funding-opportunities> and will be updated frequently.
-5. Applications must be submitted electronically to bipartisanssafercommunityactrfi@mha.ohio.gov by December 27, 2024 by 3 p.m.
+4. Applications must be submitted electronically to [bipartisansasafercommunityactrfi@mha.ohio.gov](mailto:bipartisansasafercommunityactrfi@mha.ohio.gov) by 9/5/2025 by 3 p.m.
 EDT.
-6. Application grant notification letters will be sent approximately fourteen days post grant application closure.
-7. OhioMHAS agreements are not valid and effective until the issuance of an approved State of Ohio Notice of Sub-Award (NOSA).
+5. Application grant notification letters will be sent approximately fourteen days post grant application closure.
+6. OhioMHAS agreements are not valid and effective until the issuance of an approved State of Ohio Notice of Sub-Award (NOSA).
 The NOSA will contain the start and end dates of the award.
-8. The grantee(s) must be able to begin work no later than seven (7) working days after the time funds are encumbered and approved by the Office of Budget & Management.
+7. The grantee(s) must be able to begin work no later than seven (7) working days after the time funds are encumbered and approved by the Office of Budget & Management.
 The grantee(s) will be notified by the OhioMHAS Agreement Manager when work may begin.
 Any work begun by the grantee prior to this notification may not be reimbursable by OhioMHAS.
-9. All work must be completed and approved by the OhioMHAS Agreement Manager.
+8. All work must be completed and approved by the OhioMHAS Agreement Manager.
 All work must be completed by 3:00 p.m. of the last day of the programmatic period as it appears on the NOSA.